Qytera-Gmbh/CloudThrash/README.md

     -   `grafana/`: Configuration files for Grafana dashboards and data sources.
     -   `graphite/`: Configuration for Graphite.

--   **scripts/**: Shell scripts for managing the testing environment and processes.
+-   **scripts/**: Shell scripts for managing the testing environment and processes; controlled by the UI and usually not required to be called directly.

     -   `run-test.sh`: Script to deploy Docker containers, create infrastructure, and run the Gatling test. **This is the entry point.** If nothing is running OR if infrastructure is up already, it will trigger a new test.
     -   `stop-test.sh`: Script to stop a test, with user selection from running tests.